forefireAPI/cargese2025/_pages/home.md

 **Numerical Wildfire and AI Weather** is a small, high-level scientific workshop bringing together leading experts in **weather AI, numerical wildfire forecasting, and fire-atmosphere interactions**.
 The workshop is designed as an **intensive, on-site event**.
 Unlike large conferences, this **small-group format** allows for extended scientific exchanges, joint project work, and a strong interdisciplinary approach.
 The goal is to bridge the gap between cutting-edge research and operational needs by focusing on **real-world applications of AI, numerical modeling, and risk assessment**.
 The first two days will focus on **wildfire science**, exploring fire-atmosphere interactions, numerical fire spread models, and operational forecasting challenges.
 Experts will discuss the latest advancements in **fire behavior prediction, risk assessment, and real-time monitoring**.
-The next two days will shift towards **AI-driven forecasting of extreme weather events**, with sessions on **machine learning, neural networks, and data assimilation** for high-impact meteorological phenomena.
+The next two days will shift towards **AI-driven forecasting of extreme weather events**, with sessions on **machine learning methods and applications** for high-impact meteorological phenomena.
 Topics include **AI-enhanced numerical weather prediction, uncertainty quantification, and applications for emergency response**.
-The final day will synthesize findings and make contact with practitioners in France and Corsica, promoting interdisciplinary collaboration and defining future research directions.
+The final day (morning) will synthesize findings and make contact with practitioners in France and Corsica.

 ### 🔥 **Key Topics:**
 - Coupling fire dynamics with high-resolution weather models